tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 #### Ellipse and Rect Modes

 You have seen how rectangles are drawn from the top-left corner, and ellipses are centred on the x/y coordinate.
-If you wish to change this behaviour -- for example, have rect function draw from the center -- refer to the following functions:
+If you wish to change this behaviour -- for example, have the `rect` function draw from the center -- refer to the following functions:
 [`ellipseMode()`](http://py.processing.org/reference/ellipseMode.html)
 [`rectMode()`](http://py.processing.org/reference/rectMode.html)